8fold/site-joshbruce.com/content-root/public/essays-and-editorials/webdev/absolute-beginners/content.md

 <span class="line"><span style="color: #ADBAC7">&lt;/</span><span style="color: #8DDB8C">html</span><span style="color: #ADBAC7">&gt;</span></span>
 <span class="line"></span></code></pre>

+This isn’t case-sensitive and could have been “en-us”; I copied it from the list and pasted it here.
+(There can be a lot of copying and pasting when it comes web design and development.)

 Our HTML page is well-formed (no errors) and has no warnings.

 Text is lovely, but many like adding images to web pages.
-Seriously, it's one of the first things most people want to do online.
+Seriously, it's one of the first things people want to do online.

 [Let's add an image!](/essays-and-editorials/webdev/absolute-beginners/images/)